The fire of Azerbaijan: Ateshgah temple and Yanar Dag

 Yes — both are on the Absheron Peninsula near Baku and combine easily into a half-day, often with Gobustan added for a full day.

 Want to see the fires that named a country?
-Message Pink Travel on WhatsApp with your dates.
+Message Pink Travel on WhatsApp with your dates and we'll build the Absheron fire sights into your trip.
 Explore our tours or reach out via our contact page.